Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take a supply of pills with you when you travel.

-Store medications in a cool, dry, dark place.
+Store medicines in a cool, dry, dark place.

-Give a copy of your medication list to your spouse or a close friend.
+Give a copy of your medicine list to your spouse or a close friend.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |